Course Name: Alexandria Golf & Country Club

 Best Par 5: 16th Hole, 513 yards, 6th handicap.
 A pretty dogleg left, this hole runs downhill off the tee to a generous fairway cut in two by a creek about 200 yards from the teebox.
 Once you cross this creek, the hole turns left and features a blind uphill second shot.
 Like most holes at Alexandria, this firm green slopes hard back-to-front.

 General Comments: I played in a tournament here, so pace of play was very slow.
 This was exaggerated by the fact that many kids struggled and the lowest score in a field of 25 players was 82 in a two-day tournament.
 The range seemed cramped, and there were not many balls to hit.
 What made this course so difficult was not the fact that there were many water hazards or woods.
 Almost every hole was tree-lined, and while you would find your ball, the lie was often on roots and you were blocked out.
 If you don’t take your medicine like me, your ball pinballed through trees all day.
 Also impossible was the fact that the greens were incredibly small and firm.
 Holding chips was extremely difficult, as was putting.
 Downhill putts on these greens often were impossible to stop once they started going.

-Verdict: The course is now closed for business, but was a decent private country club when it was open.
-It is certainly one of the more difficult tracks I’ve played, especially its firm greens.
+Verdict: Alexandria G&C is now closed for business, but was a decent private country club when it was open.
+It was certainly one of the more difficult tracks I’ve played, especially its firm greens.